bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 Service configuration is stored in a Gateway Service object in the API Services Portal.
 Gateway Services can be crafted from a template or generated from an OpenAPI specification, both of which are explained below.
+API Program Services recommends getting started with a template to get familiar with the Gateway configuration format, even if you plan to use an OpenAPI specification.

 Once you have created a Gateway Service, its functionality can be extended with our [Supported Plugins](/reference/plugins/AVAILABLE-PLUGINS.md).
 They are